aaravmehta7/NeuralDeform/README.md

 Neural ODE for s-rep deformations.

-Some code and comments were AI-generated
+Some code was AI-generated for readability and ease of use after initial experiments.